-- Factor Assays that test the performance of specific factors to identify missing or poorly performing factors.
+- Factor assays: These tests check the performance of specific factors to identify missing or poorly performing factors.

-- Factor II assays that measure levels of factor II in the blood.
+- Factor II assays: These measure the levels of factor II in your blood.

-- Prothrombin Time (PT) that measures levels of factors I, II, V, VII, and X based on how fast your blood clots.
+- Prothrombin time (PT): PT measures the levels of factors I, II, V, VII, and X based on how quickly your blood clots.

-- Partial Prothrombin Time (PTT) that measures levels of factors VIII, IX, XI, XII and von Willebrand factors based on how fast your blood clots.
+- Partial prothrombin time (PTT): Like PT, this measures levels of factors VIII, IX, XI, XII, and von Willebrand factors based on how quickly your blood clots.

-- Other tests for underlying conditions that may be causing your bleeding problems.
+- Other tests: These may be done to test for underlying conditions that may be causing your bleeding problems.

 Treatment of factor II deficiency focuses on controlling bleeds, treating underlying conditions, and taking preventive steps before surgeries or invasive dental procedures.

-If you are planning any surgeries or invasive procedures, infusions of clotting factor or other treatments may be required to minimize bleeding risks.
+If you’re planning any surgeries or invasive procedures, infusions of clotting factor or other treatments may be required to minimize bleeding risks.